depradev/ntronary/README.md

 The current structure is a single org file which I intend to split per artwork, with an extra node per artist.
 I only include artworks with enough artistic quality or interesting stories, the metric being how hard my pp gets and how much would I remember them.
 ## WHY?
-What's the goal of making suck a wiki?
+What's the goal of making-sharing such a wiki?
-I can search back any hentai I need to
+I can search back any hentai I need to.
 I'm not dependent on search engines.
 What if saucenao ever goes away?
 All this information and effort is a waste if I keep it just for my eyes.
 ## HOW?